Guidance for Students

 Who can I talk to about getting involved in student activities if I need extra help?

 If you feel that you need additional help to access activities outside of the classroom, you should talk to your tutor who will be able to look into this and see how we can support you.
-If you feel that you have a learning or physical need that may make it difficult for you to access activities, you should ask your tutor to speak to the Special Educational Needs and Disabilities Co-ordinator (SENDCo) or you can go along to Breakthrough and ask to speak to the SENDCo yourself.
+If you feel that you have a learning or physical need that may make it difficult for you to access activities, you should ask your tutor to speak to the Special Educational Needs and Disabilities Co-ordinator (SENDCo) or you can go and ask to speak to the SENDCo yourself.

 If I have a disability or additional need how can I join in school/college activities?